 6) Must be a registered voter of the City of Horseshoe Bay as of the filing deadline;

 7) Must satisfy/meet any other requirements prescribed by law and the Texas Election Code.

 Candidates may file an application for a place on the ballot for the Mayor or Council Member place, not both.
 If elected, each Council Member and the Mayor must continually reside within the city limits during their term of office, and any removal of their residence from the city limits during their term of office shall constitute a vacancy in their office, and such vacancy shall be filled as provided by Section 3.05 of the City Charter.

-Click HERE for a packet of information for potential candidates, which includes information and forms that may be helpful for those interested in running for office.
-Please see the additional resources at the bottom of this page.
+A packet of information for potential candidates is available below, which includes information and forms that may be helpful for those interested in running for office.
+Please see the additional resources at the bottom of this page as well.

 2020 Election Related Documents and Notices